tanergungor/python_tutorials/README.md

 <h2>Run the AWS S3 Service</h2>

-You should run the following commands to install the necessary packages and run the project:
+You should run the following commands to install the necessary packages and run the s3 service:

 > export AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>